BIDS/repro-case-studies/case-studies/jmMagallanes.md

 ---
 title: Analyzing Cosponsorship Data to Detect Networking Patterns in Peruvian Legislators
 running: Networking in Peruvian Legislators
-author: Jos\'e Manuel Magallanes
+author: José Manuel Magallanes
 ---

-I am Jos\{\'{e}} Manuel Magallanes.
+I am José Manuel Magallanes.
 I am a Senior Data Science Fellow at the eScience Institute of the University of Washington, where I am also a Visiting Professor at the Evans School of Public Policy and Governance (2015 - 2017).
 Since 2003, I have been Professor of Political Science and Public Policy Methodology at the Catholic University of Peru.
 My research is related to framing political and policy problems with a computational social science approach.
 I have dealt with different topics including electoral behavior, public management performance, climate change and social conflict, and Congress's legislators behavior.
 My contribution for this case will be a research carried out on bill cosponsorship data to detect key players, reveal association patterns, anticipate party splitting and detect tactics to get re-elected.

 I have a BSc in Computer Science (UNMSM - Peru), a MA in Political Science and Public Management (PUCP - Peru), a Phd in Psychology (UNMSM - Peru) and a Phd in Computational Social Science (George Mason University-USA).